littleosbook/littleosbook/file_systems.md

 last one, which can grow); It might be difficult to add new or modify existing files.
 We can make the file system read-only.

-`mmap` is a handy system call that makes writing the "file-system-in-a-file" easier.

 ## Inodes and Writable File Systems

-When we decide that we want a more complex - and realistic - file system, we might want to look into the concept of inodes.
-See [further reading](#further-reading-6).
+When we decide that we want a more complex - and realistic - file system, we might want to look into the concept of an _inode_.
+See the section ["Further Reading](#further-reading-6) for recommended reading.

-## A Virtual File System and devfs
+## A Virtual File System

 What abstraction should we use for reading and writing to devices such as the screen and the keyboard?